GerritCodeReview/plugins_multi-site/DESIGN.md

 - **HA Proxy**: provides the single entry-point to all Gerrit functionality across sites.

 The interactions between these components are illustrated in the following diagram:

+XXX A bit confusing:
+* cache eviction seems wrong
+* replication plugin doesn't talk to replication plugin
+* what is the arrwo from GRDB plugin to SharedDir infrastrcuture?

 ![Initial Multi-Site Plugin Architecture](images/architecture-first-iteration.png)